+The Company has incurred additional exploration expenditures that resulted in an increase in the value added tax credit balance of \$71,625, owing from the Peruvian Tax Authorities.
 The value-added tax owing from the Peruvian tax authorities is not collectable because the value-added tax was incurred as part of various exploration programs with expenditures less than \$450,000.
 The current balance can be applied against future taxable income.

-Unproven Mineral Rights Interests also increased by \$667,050 from the previous period as a result of expenditures related to the Company's El Oro Property of \$373,410 and the Company's Peruvian properties of \$293,640.
-The costs incurred for the Company's El Oro project represent exchange adjustments of \$108,392 and non-cash additions of \$265,018, from the issue of 1,000,000 common shares of the Company to Goldcorp at a price of Cdn\$0.26, that fulfilled the requirements of the Second Option in the El Oro Agreement with Goldcorp.
-Additions for the Peruvian properties of \$293,640 are annual licensing costs related to the Company's Peruvian properties.
+Unproven Mineral Rights Interests also increased by \$716,346 from the previous period as a result of cash and non-cash expenditures related to the Company's El Oro Property of \$422,706 and the Company's Peruvian properties of \$293,640.
+The costs incurred for the Company's El Oro project represent accruals for the Company's concession costs of \$157,688 and \$265,018, from the issue of 1,000,000 common shares of the Company to Goldcorp at a price of Cdn\$0.26, that fulfilled the requirements of the Second Option in the El Oro Agreement with Goldcorp.
+Additions for the Peruvian properties are costs paid of \$293,640 related to the annual licensing costs for the Company's Peruvian properties.